Reg Biddings: Professional career

 Biddings toured Australia with the USAO in 1980.
 He dropped out of university in 1981 and returned to Australia, where he settled in Adelaide, South Australia, and soon signed with the Forestville Eagles of the NBL.
 Biddings scored 63 points in a 98–90 win against the Bankstown Bruins in 1981 that still remains as the most points scored by an NBL player during a 40-minute game.
-He finished third in voting for the NBL Most Valuable Player Award that season.
+He was appointed as the team's player-coach during the season.
+Biddings finished third in voting for the NBL Most Valuable Player Award in 1981.

 He moved to the Adelaide City Eagles for their inaugural NBL season in 1982 and led the league in scoring with 30.1 points per game.
 Biddings joined the St. Kilda Saints during the 1983 season but his defensive liabilities led to him not being resigned.
 He moved to the SEBL to join the Broadmeadows Broncos and averaged 43 points per game during the 1984 season.
 Biddings was recruited by the Perth Wildcats to return to the NBL in 1985 but the arrangement failed and he stayed in the SEBL.